Demerara rebellion of 1823: The plantations

 Although some plantation owners were noted for paternalistic tendencies, by the standards of the time, the colony's slave population was on the whole very poorly treated.
 Churches for whites existed from the inauguration of the colonies, but slaves were barred from worshipping before 1807 as colonists feared education and Christianisation would lead slaves to question their status and lead to dissatisfaction.
 Indeed, a Wesleyan missionary who arrived in 1805 wanting to set up a church for slaves was immediately repatriated by order of the governor.
 The London Missionary Society (LMS) entered Guyana shortly after the end of the slave trade at the behest of a plantation owner who believed that slaves ought to have access to religious teachings.
 Hermanus Post, a naturalised Englishman of Dutch descent, advocated teaching of religion and literacy.
 The idea, considered radical at the time, was supported by some who may have thought religion was to be offered as a consolation in place of emancipation.
 The colonial administration was hostile to the idea.
 It was written in the official journal, Royal Gazette, in 1808: "It is dangerous to make slaves Christians, without giving them their liberty."
 Others strongly opposed.
-Other plantation owners, who felt that teaching slaves anything other than their duties to their masters would lead to "anarchy, chaos and discontent" and precipitate the destruction of the colony.
+Other plantation owners felt that teaching slaves anything other than their duties to their masters would lead to "anarchy, chaos and discontent" and precipitate the destruction of the colony.
 Post ignored these protestations and made facilities available for worship.
 The facilities were easily outgrown by popularity of worship within just eight months.
 The LMS contributed £100; Post gave the land and paid the balance, and a chapel with 600-person capacity was inaugurated on 11 September 1808.
 He also had a house constructed for the minister at a cost of £1200, of which £200 was subscribed by other "respectable inhabitants of the colony".
 The first pastor, Reverend John Wray, arrived in February 1808 and spent five years there; his wife operated a girls' school for white children.
 After the chapel's construction, the owner wrote of improvements:

 They were formerly a nuisance to the neighbourhood, on account of their drumming and dancing two or three nights in the week, and were looked on with a jealous eye on account of their dangerous communications; but they have now become the most zealous attendants on public worship, catechising, and private instructions.
 No drums are heard in this neighbourhood, except where the owners have prohibited the attendance of their slaves [at the church].
 Drunkards and fighters have changed into sober and peaceable people, and endeavour to please those who are set over them.